Before You Post, Review This Handy Cheat Sheet to Make Sure You've Covered Everything!

 What are some great tips for doing content marketing for the rest of the year?

-Based on conversations we're having with our clients within our content marketing agency, here are the top content marketing trends in 2021.
+Based on conversations with our clients at our content marketing agency, here are the top content marketing trends in 2022.

 And the winners are...

 Google is looking at engagement as an equal indicator to backlinks for relevancy.
-If you are pushing out 2 or 3 posts every week just to keep publishing, stop, take a step back, and look to write EAT content.
+So if you are pushing out 2 or 3 posts every week just to keep publishing, stop, take a step back, and look to write EAT content.

-It's the single most important thing you can do for your B2B content marketing strategy in 2021.
+It's the most critical thing you can do for your B2B content marketing strategy in 2022.

 You simply can't afford to publish a string of unrelated, smaller blog posts about whatever comes to mind.